uztaram/upstart-ai-lending-fragility/README.md

 python monte_carlo.py
 ```

-Each script writes its outputs to `../outputs/` as CSVs and to `../outputs/figures/` as PNGs.
-Filenames match the body's table and figure labels.
+Each script writes its outputs to its own subfolder (e.g. `pilot_study_outputs/`, `solution_1_outputs/`).
+CSV filenames match the body's table labels and PNG filenames match the body's figure labels.

 ---